mohamad-dekmak/OAuth-Google/README.md

 SMB215-OAuth-Google
 ========

-A demo and helper class for providing a java web application with the following features:
+<p>A demo and helper class for providing a java web application with the following features:</p>
 1. Login module with local database
 2. Manage Users & User Groups
 3. Social Networks (Login with Google): Google OAuth